Oregon Marijuana Trafficking Laws

 Can You Mail Weed Legally in Oregon?

 No, it is illegal to mail marijuana in Oregon.
 Per the Federal Controlled Substance Act, marijuana is a Schedule I controlled substance with a high potential for abuse.
 Even though the Oregon Adult and Medical Use of Cannabis Act legalized marijuana in Oregon, the United States Postal Service (USPS) is a federal agency and therefore cannot process parcels that contain marijuana, including edibles.
 Mailing marijuana from Oregon into another state is also prohibited.
+Furthermore, it is illegal to mail weed through third-party carriers.
+The law only allows registered marijuana retailers to deliver weed, through approved couriers, to residential addresses in Oregon.

 What Are the Penalties for Transporting Edibles Across State Lines in Oregon?